dbrowning2/grapheneos/root.md

 ## Magisk

+> [!WARNING]
-Magisk refuses to accept patches to get Zygisk to work work with GrapheneOS as they are actively blocing root.
+> Magisk refuses to accept patches to get Zygisk to work work with GrapheneOS as they are actively blocing root.
 There are forks you can use at your own risk https://github.com/pixincreate/Magisk/releases, I tried it, it says it worked but Airalo still didn't function so I don't know if there's much if any benefit.
+Don't enable it under stock Magisk.

 Download and install the latest non pre-release build from https://github.com/topjohnwu/Magisk/releases.